DiarmidGR/discord-immich-bot/README.md

 ## Commands

-Users with the **Manage Channels** permission can use the configured command prefix in a server text channel:
+Users can use the configured command prefix in a server text channel.
+The `gallery` command is available to any user, while management commands remain restricted to users with the **Manage Channels** permission:

 - `watch` starts syncing new images and videos from the channel where the command is sent and offers the `backfill` command for existing media.
-- `watch <channel-id>` starts syncing the specified text channel instead.
+- `watch <channel-id>` or `watch #general` or `watch general` starts syncing the specified text channel instead.
 The target channel must be in the same server as the command.
-- `watch <category-id>` starts syncing all text channels directly inside the specified category.
+- `watch <category-id>` or `watch #category-name` starts syncing all text channels directly inside the specified category.
 The category must be in the same server as the command.
 New text channels created directly inside a watched category are added automatically.
 - `backfill` scans the command channel's history and uploads its existing images and videos into the channel's Immich album.
-- `backfill <channel-id>` scans the specified watched text channel instead.
+- `backfill <channel-id>` or `backfill #general` or `backfill general` scans the specified watched text channel instead.
 The target channel must be in the same server as the command.
 - `backfill <category-id>` scans all watched text channels directly inside the specified category.
 The category must be in the same server as the command.
 - `list` shows watched channels in the current server.
 - `gallery` replies with a public link to the current channel's album.
 - `unwatch` stops runtime watching for the command channel.
-- `unwatch <channel-id>` stops runtime watching for the specified text channel.
+- `unwatch <channel-id>` or `unwatch #general` or `unwatch general` stops runtime watching for the specified text channel.
 The target channel must be in the same server as the command.
 - `unwatch <category-id>` stops runtime watching for all text channels directly inside the specified category.
 Static `WATCHED_CHANNEL_IDS` entries are not removed.